didacs/tb-calitas/Readme.md

 cd /path/to/analysis
 nextflow run /path/to/tb-calitas/main.nf [-c nextflow.config]
 ```
-Note: if `nextflow.config` is in the working directory, it will be loaded automatically
+Note: if `nextflow.config` is present in the working directory, it will be loaded automatically